 Such stories are not uncommon, from outright refusals to botched treatments and cuts by stylists who don’t know what they’re doing but are reluctant to say so, fearing legal retribution or out of embarrassment or guilt.

-Some cosmetology schools include educators with experience on a range of textured hair, but students said highly textured hair is often barely mentioned during training.
+Some cosmetology schools include educators with experience on a range of textured hair, but they’re often stymied by other priorities.
+While textbooks include pages on all hair types, students said highly textured hair is often barely mentioned during training.
 Mannequins of color are not routine.

 Kayla Naclerio, 23, of Albuquerque, New Mexico, is enrolled in beauty school near her home.
 She plans to graduate in September.

-Naclerio found her own mannequin of color to supplement her education.
+Keen to learn, Naclerio found her own mannequin of color.

 Serving Black people in the beauty business has become increasingly lucrative.
 In 2018, the Black hair care industry raked in an estimated $2.51 billion as Black consumers have progressively made the switch from general products to those that cater specifically to them.
 Black women spend nine times more on ethnic-targeted beauty and grooming products than the average for all consumers in the hair sector, according to Nielsen.

 Kari Williams in Los Angeles has a seat on the California Board of Barbering and Cosmetology, which administers exams and licenses in the state.
 A licensed barber, cosmetologist and salon owner, she specializes in natural hair care.